LithiumHou/SigXTalk/vignettes/demo.md

 Note: Please check the name of the pre-installed python environment which contains the HGNN module.
 Set up the arguments passed to Python:
 ```
-args.project <- "PBMC" # The name of the project, e.g., the dataset, or any other name you prefer
+args.project <- "PBMC" # The name of the project, e.g., the dataset, or any other name you like
 python_script <- "./main.py" # The realtive path of the python script
 args <- c("--project", args.project, "--target_type",target_type)
 ```
-Note: You can try different values of hyperparameters using the command line.
+Note: You may try different values of hyperparameters using the command line.
 For example, you can set a higher learning rate by calling:
 ```
 # Optional
 args <- c("--project", args.project, "--target_type",target_type, "--lr", 0.05)
 ```
+Next, we need to run the python script `main.py`.
 If you're using a conda environment:
 ```
 conda_env <- "SigXTalk_py" # The conda environment that is previously installed to train the hypergraph neural network
-system2("conda", args = c("run", "-n", conda_env, "python", python_script, args))
+Run_py_script(python_script, conda_env, args)
 ```

-If you're using a mamba environment:
+If you're using a mamba environment, you need to tell `reticulate` package to use a mamba environment as if it is a conda environment.
+Here, you could find the path to mamba by calling `where mamba` in the command line.
 ```
+conda_binary("/path/to/mamba")
-mamba_env <- "SigXTalk_py" # The conda environment that is previously installed to train the hypergraph neural network
+mamba_env <- "SigXTalk_py" # The mamba environment that is previously installed to train the hypergraph neural network
-system2("mamba", args = c("run", "-n", mamba_env, "python", python_script, args))
+Run_py_script(python_script, mamba_env, args)
 ```

 The results will be automatically saved in the `/outputs` directory.
 You can also save it to other directories by directly modifying the paths in `main.py` file.

 ## Calculate and filter the PRS